anishrana2001/Openshift/DO288/V.4.18/01:03-S2I-Deploy.md

 ---

-## How to Prepare the Lab?
+## 🧪 How to Prepare the Lab?

-Start the lab environment:
+Run these commands on the workstation as the `student` user.
+They download the practice repository, initialize it as a Git repository, and push it to the lab Git server.

+> [!NOTE]
+> Use these preparation commands on a fresh lab environment.
+Do not change the
+> application files before attempting the task.

 ```bash
 lab start deploy-introduction